We perform the full range of pain management procedures at Joondalup Private Hospital and Glengarry Private Hospital.

 Before the procedure

-- You will be contacted by Joondalup Health Campus staff with details of your admission.
+- You will be contacted by our staff with details of your admission.

 - Before the procedure, we suggest you already make an appointment with your GP for about five days after the procedure, in case you need prescriptions or there are any problems.

-- If you are unwell before the procedure and cannot proceed, please ring the pain clinic or day unit at Joondalup Health Campus URGENTLY during office hours.
+- If you are unwell before the procedure and cannot proceed, please ring the pain clinic, or the day procedures unit at Joondalup Health Campus or Glengarry Hospital URGENTLY during office hours.

 Blood thinning medications